johngodlee/geosci_linux_intro/geosci_linux_intro.md

 xeyes &
 ```

-This will give the process ID number (`PID`) that is displayed in the terminal and then let me continue to use the terminal.
+This will give the process ID number (`PID`) of the command and then let me continue to use the terminal.

-Run `xeyes &` then run `ps -af` to see if you can find the process in the list.
+Run `xeyes &` then run `ps -af` to see if you can find the process in the list, the `PID` shuld be the same as the one you were shown in the terminal when you typed the command.
 If you are feeling brave, you could use the `grep` command from earlier to find only the lines with your username (`UID`):

 ```
 ps -af | grep "s1234567"